deliverybot/deliverybot.github.io/docs/recipes/deploy-pr-environments.md

 ---
 layout: page
-title: Deploy on Master
+title: Deploy a PR environment
+group: Recipes
 ---

-# Deploy a PR Environment
+# Deploy a PR environment

 PR specific environments are useful for testing behaviour for a specific app we can spin up a dedicated environment for every PR using configuration like